Carter-75/UniversalMobWar/README.md

   - Smart AI: buffs, healing, tethering, particle lines, raid integration

 - **Customization:**
-  - In-game settings & Mod Menu
+  - All options are available as settings in the config file and Mod Menu
-  - 7 game rules, range control, player immunity, config file, creative protection
+  - No need to use `/gamerule` for configuration—everything is configurable via settings

 ---